OmkarPathak/pyresparser/README.md

 python -m nltk.downloader words
 ```

+# Documentation

+Official documentation is available at: https://www.omkarpathak.in/pyresparser/

 # Supported File Formats

 - PDF and DOCx files are supported on all Operating Systems